redcrafter502/colab-todo-client/README.md

+# This repo is archived

+For the up to date version of the client see: [https://github.com/redcrafter502/colab-todo](https://github.com/redcrafter502/colab-todo)

 # Svelte + TS + Vite

 This template should help get you started developing with Svelte and TypeScript in Vite.